 Straight Women and Straight Sex

-It’s not often that I get shocked by anything.
 We live in a liberal democracy in a post-internet age and are lucky to have pretty extensive access to every conceivable viewpoint.
 We can read or hear people saying stuff we find totally abhorrent as well as stuff we agree with.
 Coming across seriously obnoxious viewpoints and having to acknowledge, sadly, that some people in our liberal democracy are seemingly totally reactionary and ridiculous, is a price we pay for a free-speech society.
 Whatever side our view-point may come down on regarding the complex subject matter of how sex should be perceived and what we should or shouldn’t approve of, it is wise to remember that really, on the whole, other peoples sex-lives are none of our business.
 We are all fascinated by them though because they link to our pleasure seeking synapses.
 This generally creates fun yet trivial shock horror type gossip on the one hand, or some smug moral judgement on the other.
 It can also lead to some over the top and unwanted interference in people’s private lives.
-The fact is, in 2016 many sexual practices that were previously off limits are now rampant.
+The fact is, in 2017 many sexual practices that were previously off limits are now rampant.
 We have a freedom to explore our sexuality which is almost without boundaries.
 There are no finite positions on how to view sexual relations.
 There are merely trade-offs in terms of moral and ethical questions that may need careful consideration.

 However, recently I have been shocked.
-There seems to be a propensity to a sort of hysterical new thinking around the notion of what constitutes sexual assault and rape.
+There seems to be a propensity to a sort of (arguably) hysterical new thinking around the notion of what constitutes sexual assault and rape.
 What should we do to protect women (and it is aimed at women not men,) from non-consensual sex?
 We are now being informed by the great and the good that we are living in a ‘rape culture’.

 Alot of people don’t seem to question this.
 They are obviously alarmed by it.
-Obviously addressing the issue of ensuring consent is obtained before a sexual encounter, and protecting women from being raped, is a good thing and something by far the majority of people would be behind, Bothe men and women.
+Addressing the issue of ensuring consent is obtained before a sexual encounter, and protecting women from being raped, is a good thing and something by far the majority of people would be behind, Bothe men and women.
 However, some are advocating some extremely heavy handed approaches.
 Are things really as bad as they are being made out to be or is it all just a reflection of some strange disturbing blind faith and questionable victim creating agendas?
 There is some irony that the new thinking seems to be quite loudly and vocally expressed by women who define themselves as mostly feminists campaigning around women’s issues.
 Their views are permeating into the mainstream and are mindlessly being adopted by plenty; from various celebrity stooges and Loose Women to the beloved and the ever patronising and infantalising Woman’s Hour on BBC Radio 4.